- Fashion Design AAS

 Students accepted to the FIT in Florence program should not book weekend travel until receiving their course syllabi after arrival in Florence.

-August 30: 1st day of fall classes
+August 23: First day of remote classes

-Dec 15: Last day of fall semester
+December 17: Last day of Fall semester

-May 16: Last day of spring semester
+May 18: Last day of Spring semester

 Students will be required to apply for a Study Visa for the duration of their stay in Italy.
 Students are encouraged to carefully review the Study Visa requirements.
 Supporting documentation will be provided after approval.